uBizzy/koseven/system/guide/ko7/tutorials/error-pages.md

 # Custom Error Pages

-Custom error pages allow you to display a friendly error message to users, rather than the standard KO7 stack trace.
+Custom error pages allow you to display a friendly error message to users, rather than the standard Koseven stack trace.

 ## Prerequisites